halilradogoshi/Albanian-Sign-Language-Detection/README.md

 ---

-### 2. Upload and Annotate Images
+### 2. Upload and annotate images
 1. Click **Add Images** and upload your 20 Albanian sign images.
-2. **Annotate each image**:
-   - For object detection: Draw bounding boxes around the hand in each image and assign labels (e.g., "A", "B", "1", "2").
+2. **Annotate each image**: Draw bounding boxes around the hand in each image and assign labels (e.g., "A", "B", "1", "2").

 ![Annotation Screenshot](/docs/images/annotate.png)